If you’re applying for disability, you probably already know how tedious and time-consuming this process can be.

 If your case goes to the hearing phase, you can use your level of education to prove why other jobs “skilled work” that counts as SGA—won’t apply to you.

-Signs your SSI claim will be approved
+Signs your SSI or SSDI claim will be approved

 If you’re still unsure whether you have a good case for disability, we’d love to help.
 Here at Atticus, we provide legal advice at no cost—and if your disability claim goes to hearing, we can connect you with a lawyer from our network of vetted attorneys.
 Click here to learn more about disability benefits and how we can work with you to get your disability claim approved.